delftdata/hci-auto-feat/docs/source/installation.rst

       - float
       - 0.5
     * - non_null_threshold
       - The threshold of non-null values in the resulting table after a possible join.
       - float
       - 0.5
     * - matcher
       - The matcher to use for the join.
+Possible options are:
+        | - COMA
+        | - JACCARD
       - str
       - COMA
     * - top_k_features